jdjakub/phd-thesis/ch-bl.md

 ## BootstrapLab Substrate Summary
 Computer state is a graph of maps; lists are just maps with numerical keys.
 Instructions are `load`, `deref`, `store`, `index`, `js`.
 Special top-level keys are `focus`, `map`, `source` and `next_instruction`.
 User Interface state is controlled via the special `scene` subtree of state.
 Each node may use special keys like `text`, `width`, `height`, `color`, `position`, and `children`, as well as arbitrary other keys for user data.
 For a full reference, see Appendix\ \ref{bl-substrate-ref}.

 *What can be changed at the user level?* System state can be modified and instructions can be executed, but only using the cumbersome capabilities of the platform.
-In case of BootstrapLab, this means using the \ac{JS} debugging console to edit state and call a function to execute a certain number of instructions.
+In  BootstrapLab, this means using the \ac{JS} debugging console to edit state (Section\ \ref{manually-updating-state}) and to call a function to execute a certain number of instructions (Section\ \ref{the-fetch-execute-cycle}).

 # Implement Temporary Infrastructure
 > Use the platform to implement tools for working within the substrate, most importantly a *state viewer* or editor.
 These tools constitute a "ladder" that we will pull up behind us once we have ascended to in-system implementations of these tools.